 And in case you are interested, here are the product listings that I currently have live on Merch by Amazon:

 As mentioned above, you only start with ten listings and can only publish one per day.

 That’s because Amazon wants to make sure you submit quality designs before flooding their site with hundreds of not-so-great product listings.

 As a Merch by Amazon seller, you will be reviewed for advancement to the next level once you have made ten successful sales.

 The next tier will give you a total of 25 submissions, allowing you to publish up to 3 listings per day.

 At that point, you’ll need to make 15 more sales (for a total of 25, including your first 10) to tier up again.

 The next level will allow you 100 listings at a time.
 And that’s usually where you can start to gain some momentum.

 Because (as you know) Amazon is a huge marketplace, which can be both a blessing and a curse.
 There are so many potential customers shopping on a constant basis and a huge amount of competition from other sellers.

 Step 3 – Fine-tune My Strategy, Researching Keywords and Trends

 This next step will be a work in progress since I’ve just started this journey selling through Merch.

 Like many other selling platforms, Amazon makes significant use of its search capabilities.
 So think about it — when you log onto Amazon as a consumer, what’s the first thing you do?
 I’m guessing you go right up to that search bar and type in the type of product you’re looking for.

 What does this mean when you’re a seller?
 First, it means you need to know what your audience is searching for to convert them into buyers.

 Like Google Search Engine Optimization (SEO), you can do keyword research on what people are searching for on Amazon.

 Some sellers do well following social trends based on recent events.
-But you need to jump on those ideas before someone else does & the market gets saturated.
+But it would be best if you jumped on those ideas before someone else does & the market gets saturated.